Maximilian55/obsidian-to-notion/README.md

 Use the "run_note_export.ps1" script to trouble shoot

 Each run also appends to `export.log` (repo root) with timestamps, missing relation notes, and Notion page URLs so you can audit what happened later.
+Pass `--debug-log` (already wired into the helper scripts) if you need full payload/response dumps in `export.debug.log`.

+When `PROJECTS_VAULT_PATH` is set, project wiki links are resolved by opening the matching `.md` file, reading its front-matter `Notion name`, and using that value for Notion lookups.
+If the file or property is missing, the exporter falls back to the literal `[[Project]]` text.

 ### Need to Know
 - .md files should be formatted like the `example_note.md` file include